oneeve8/kobble-data/content/feamber.md

 Perhaps this world did begin with the naming of things by a conscious being— a human being.

-A matrix or world can be built around an idea or ideas.
+A matrix or world of ideas can be built around a particular idea or ideas.

 Things are brought into being out of the *void* and given a name.
 Classified, differentiated by a consciousness.